doc4d/4D-NetKit/README.md

 // Create an Office365 object
 $Office365:=New Office365 provider($oAuth2)

-// Retrieve the list of all calendars
+// Retrieve the entire list of calendars
 $calendarList:=$Office365.calendar.getCalendarList()

 ```